Kevin Harlan: Basketball

+Football

 September 12, 2016 – Harlan was the radio play-by-play man for Westwood One's coverage of the Monday Night Football game between the San Francisco 49ers and the Los Angeles Rams, where a fan ran onto the field.
 Harlan then proceeded to give a play-by-play of security chasing the man.
 Deadspin referred to the call as an "All Timer"."Hey, somebody has run out on the field.
 Some goofball in a hat and a red shirt.
 Now he takes off the shirt!
 He’s running down the middle by the 50, he’s at the 30!
 He’s bare-chested and...
 BANGING HIS CHEST?!
 Now he runs the opposite way!
 He runs to the 50, he runs to the 40, the guy is DRUNK!
 But there he goes!
 The 20 — they’re chasing him, but they’re not going to get him!
 Waving his arms, bare-chested; Somebody stop that man!
 [Referring to the security] Oh, they got him, they’re coming from the left — Oh, and they tackle him at the 40-yard line!
 [Pause] Whew, that was the most exciting thing to happen tonight."

 February 4, 2018 - Harlan called Super Bowl LII on the radio for Westwood One when, with just moments left in the second quarter, the Philadelphia Eagles ran a trick play, now known as the Philly Special.
 "It's a direct snap it goes to Clement who gives it off to ...
-Burton the tight end who then throws in the end zone TOUCHDOWN ...
-FOLES CAUGHT THE BALL ON A TOUCHDOWN PASS OF A YARD BY THE TIGHT END ...
-WHAT DID WE JUST SEE???
-HOLY SMOKES, thirty-four seconds to go the tight end just threw a touchdown pass to the quarterback."
+Burton the tight end who then throws in the end zone.
+Touchdown!
+Foles caught the ball on a touchdown pass of a yard by the tight end!
+What did we just see?!
+Holy smokes!
+Thirty-four seconds to go the tight end just threw a touchdown pass to the quarterback."

-May 12, 2019 - Harlan was the play-by-play announcer for TNT's coverage of Game 7 of the NBA Eastern Conference semifinals between the Philadelphia 76ers and the Toronto Raptors.
-The game was tied at 90, and Toronto had possession with 4.2 seconds left.
-Kawhi Leonard received the ball and shot a dramatic buzzer beater that bounced off the rim four times before dropping in, winning the game and the series for Toronto.It's off to Leonard, defended by Simmons... is this the dagger?
-(Pause as the ball bounces four times before going in) OHHHHHH!!!
-GAME!!
-SERIES!!
-TORONTO HAS WON!!!